Ice Damage Repair Services included in Water Damage Repair Company

 Preventing Burst Pipes

-In 2015, freezing temperatures made ice a huge problem for homeowners.
+In 2015, freezing temperatures made ice a massive problem for homeowners.
 A Tudor-style home in a Detroit historic home.
-The home is located in the Boston-Edison district.
-After frozen pipes burst the home turned into an ice castle.
-The extremely cold winter and 6i-degree temperatures made for a very destructive disaster.
+The home located in the Boston-Edison district.
+After frozen pipes burst, the house turned into an ice castle.
+The frigid winter and negative-degree temperatures made for a very destructive disaster.
 The water quickly froze creating amazing icicles that were as beautiful as they were dangerously destructive.
 The sheets of ice weighed down on the second floor so heavily that the ceilings crashed down into the first floor.

-There are several things a homeowner can do to help avoid dealing with the repair of burst pipes.
+There are several things a homeowner can do to help to avoid dealing with costly repairs from winter water damage

 Watch the weather.
-If you are aware of a serious cold snap coming, open any cabinetry that contains pipes that are part of an outside wall, such as in a kitchen or bathroom.
-For the duration of the cold snap, keep the cabinets open and run a trickle of water through those faucets, as running water does not have the ability to pool up and freeze.
+If you are aware of a severe cold snap coming, open any cabinetry that contains pipes that are part of an outside wall, such as in a kitchen or bathroom.
+For the duration of the cold snap, keep the cabinets open and run a trickle of water through those faucets, as running water cannot pool up and freeze.

 Remember – prevention is always better than finding a remedy.